 Select Register target at the bottom of the page to return to the maintenance window details page.

 If you want to assign more targets to this window, select the Targets tab, and then select Register target to register new targets.
 With this option, you can select a different means of targeting.
-For example, if you previously targeted instances by instance ID, you can register new targets and target instances by specifying Amazon EC2 tags.
+For example, if you previously targeted instances by instance ID, you can register new targets and target instances by specifying resource tags.

 This part is critical to ensure that the IAM role is setup properly for Maintenance Window use.
 After you assign targets, you assign tasks to perform during the window: